Shiba Inu Training Overview

 Secondly, they are not excited at all about getting affection as a reward, because they are not overly affectionate dogs to begin with either.
 Food – however – they like.

-So training a Shiba Inu would be best done using a treat reward system.
-Also, it is important that you established a good bond with your Shiba and that your Shiba Inu understands that you are their leader.
+Training a Shiba Inu would be best done using a treat reward system.
+But first, make sure you have established a good bond with your Shiba.
+You must gain your Shiba Inu’s trust and respect before expecting compliance.

 If you just brought an adult Shiba Inu into your household, don’t immediately begin training.
 You need to take enough time to gain your Shiba Inu’s full trust.
 Due to the Shiba Inus aloof personality, this process could take a while.